ykanell/Start-up-pack/PITCHME.md

 ## The challenge for a Start up

-building a software product that is
+building software that is

-- *scalable* to facilitate your growth
+- *scalable* to facilitate growth
-- easy to *change* to adapt to market needs
+- easy to *change* to fit to market needs
 - demonstating the quality to an investor

-code must be <span class="primary">investor-ready</span>.
+in short: code must be <span class="primary">investor-ready</span>.

 +++